 Prescott Jones is a partner at Resnick & Louis.
-He represents businesses and individuals in all areas of complex civil litigation, including construction litigation, bodily injury, product liability, premises liability, commercial litigation, and real estate litigation.
+He represents businesses and individuals in all areas of complex civil litigation, including construction litigation, bodily injury, product liability, premises liability, commercial litigation, employment law, and real estate litigation.
 Additionally, Prescott advises his clients in the areas of contract law, employment law, and cannabis law.
 Prescott has extensive experience advising cannabis entities and investors throughout the United States and Canada on complex matters such as licensing agreements, joint ventures, purchase and sale agreements, and entity formation.

 He also frequently speaks at CLEs and other speaking events involving topics important to his clients.
 During 2018, Prescott has presented on the topics of “Impact of Consumer Electronics Data on Liability Claims” at the PLRB Regional Adjusters Conference in Glendale, Arizona, and “Banking and Financing for the Marijuana Industry” at the Recreational Marijuana Business Law CLE in Las Vegas.